 Certifications and Degrees

 Licensed Lawyers receive bigger paychecks (approximately $137K annually) than those without credentials.
 Bigger paychecks are awarded to Certified Professional Engineers with credentials; these people earn around $113K per year on average.
 U.S. Environmental Protection Agency compensates Bachelor's Degree-holders the most at $117K annually.

 In this position, it pays to have Regulatory Compliance in your toolkit; employees who claim proficiency enjoy a higher median salary of $104K per year.
 A garden variety skill at U.S. Environmental Protection Agency is Data Analysis; just under one in three of U.S. Environmental Protection Agency's people use it regularly.
 Employees also tend to round out their skills sets with Project Management, Research Analysis, and Technical Writing.

 Benefits and Perks

-When it comes to employee benefits, U.S. Environmental Protection Agency has room for improvement — only 43 percent are paid for vacation and sick time.
-Workers who save for retirement get lots of help because the company offers a number of savings programs including a 401(k) plan and a defined benefit retirement plan.
+Only 42 percent receive paid vacation and sick leave.
+The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a defined benefit retirement plan.
 A large number of workers receive health insurance, and about one-half get dental coverage.
 Additional benefits of working here are a casual working environment, flexible hours, a defined benefit retirement plan, and optional telecommute / work from home.